What is a Clean Game in Bowling?

 The simple reason is that the maximum number of pins you can knock in the first shot of a frame to score a spare is 9.
 So if you score nine and then a spare in the next shot and continue doing this for all your shots in all the frames, you will end up with a total score of 190.
 But maintaining this pace is also very unusually rare.
 So your spares will probably be uneven and not the same consistent number every single time.

-On the contrary, if you want to score a 200, you will have to take a different playing approach, with all strikes or a combination of strikes and spares in a clean game.
+On the contrary, to score 200, you must take a different playing approach, with all strikes or a combination of strikes and spares in a clean game.

-This will help you end up with a total score of 200 in your game.
+This will help you achieve a total score of 200 in your game.
 You can think of other combinations and find out which you are looking for if you want to score 200 or more in your clean games of ten-pin bowling.

 Conclusion